atlassian-api/atlassian-python-api/CONTRIBUTING.rst

 * Start up related product:
   - Standalone product atlas-run-standalone_
   - For cloud product, just do registration
+* Run the quality checks with `make qa` or if you have docker installed with `make docker-qa`
 * Send pull request

 .. _Fork: https://help.github.com/articles/fork-a-repo/